omidashouri/edu-imi-ws/README.md

                where person_id = :old.id;
           end if;
           --ACTIVITYSTATUS
-           if :new.ACTIVITY_STATUS != null and :new.ACTIVITY_STATUS != :old.ACTIVITY_STATUS THEN
+           if :new.ACTIVITY_STATUS is not null and :new.ACTIVITY_STATUS != :old.ACTIVITY_STATUS THEN
                update crm.TBL_PERSON_API
                set
                account_enabled = TO_NUMBER(:new.ACTIVITY_STATUS)